Pulse-AP/PulseAP/cochains/Database.md

 SQeeL revolutionizes decentralized database management by combining powerful SQL capabilities with a visual, user-friendly interface and AI-driven assistance.
 With tools for collaboration, monetization, and integration across co-chains, SQeeL provides a seamless experience for developers, creators, and enterprises alike.

-Whether building public datasets, private repositories, or interactive applications, SQeeL empowers you to store, visualize, and manage data effectively on Modulr.
+Whether building public datasets, private repositories, or interactive applications, SQeeL empowers you to store, visualize, and manage data effectively on Pulse.